 Medicaid Buy-In, TIERS TP 87 (designated in TIERS as "ME — Medicaid Buy In") — Disabled working adults over age 21 who receive full Medicaid benefits as a result of buying into the Medicaid program.

-Medicaid for Breast and Cervical Cancer recipients, TIERS TA 67 — Individuals aged 18 to the 65th birth month who meet eligibility requirements defined in Texas Administrative Code, Title 1 Part 15, Chapter 366, Subchapter D.
+Medicaid for Breast and Cervical Cancer recipients, TIERS TA 67 — Individuals age 18 to the 65th birth month who meet eligibility requirements defined in Texas Administrative Code, Title 1 Part 15, Chapter 366, Subchapter D.

 STAR+PLUS Home and Community Based Services (HCBS) program recipients who are medical assistance only (MAO), TIERS TA 10 (ME-Waiver) — Individuals who are eligible for STAR+PLUS because they participate in the STAR+PLUS HCBS program.

-Most nursing facility residents, TIERS TP 38 or TA06 (SSI) or TP 17 (MAO) — Most individuals residing in a nursing facility.
+Most nursing facility (NF) residents, TIERS TP 38 or TA06 (SSI) or TP 17 (MAO) — Most individuals residing in an NF.

 The TIERS TA 10 identifier also designates individuals in Home and Community-based Services (HCS), Medically Dependent Children Program (MDCP) and Community Living Assistance and Support Services (CLASS).
-Because HCS, CLASS and MDCP individuals are excluded from STAR+PLUS, if a TIERS TA 10 recipient is identified as receiving one of these excluded services, contact the Program Support Unit and provide the details for disenrollment from STAR+PLUS.
+Because HCS, CLASS and MDCP individuals are excluded from STAR+PLUS, if a TIERS TA 10 recipient is identified as receiving one of these excluded services, contact the Program Support Unit (PSU) and provide the details for disenrollment from STAR+PLUS.

 3222 Excluded Groups